monktastic/blog/pages/redux/future.md

 alternative.
 It is commonly misunderstood to mean "we cannot be *certain* of the future," but it cuts far deeper than that.

-> *Many students new to philosophy misinterpret Hume: they think his conclusion is merely that we cannot be *certain* what will happen tomorrow. ...
+> *Many students new to philosophy misinterpret Hume: they think his conclusion is merely that we cannot be **certain** what will happen tomorrow. ...
   [But] if Hume is right, the belief that the sun will rise tomorrow is as unjustified as the belief that a million mile wide bowl of tulips will appear over the horizon instead.
 We suppose the second belief is insane.
 But if Hume is correct, the first belief is actually no more rational.
 > ...
-> *[T]he onus is on these defenders of “common sense” to show precisely what is wrong with Hume’s argument.
+> [T]he onus is on these defenders of “common sense” to show precisely what is wrong with Hume's argument.
 No one has yet succeeded in doing this (or at least no one has succeeded in convincing a majority of philosophers that they have done so).*